 - Often feel like they “fell off the wagon” eating in social situations

-There are two choices and we want this year to be different for you.
+There are two choices, and we want you to succeed.
 Don’t fall into the trap of repeating the old cycle of frustration and irritation when it comes to eating better.

 You can do another year where you restrict yourself, feel like you’re making huge results for a month or two, and then something happens.
 You get too busy, and it all falls apart.

 We call this, “the diet cycle of failure.”